jlchn/deploy-services-as-a-cluster/README.md

-# A demonstration to deloy service clusters(spring cloud and nodejs) to single machine, docker swarm, kubernetes, ECS and EKS
+# A demonstration to deloy services to single machine, docker swarm, kubernetes, ECS and EKS

 ## Deployments
 - [start the spring cloud cluster on a single machine